Polycystic kidney disease-Can I get term life coverage?

 It is important to remember that the special risk market is a very small niche of life insurance carriers.
-Just as if you wouldn’t go to a general practitioner for brain search, you also wouldn’t go to a life insurance company that has no experience writing life insurance with polycystic kidney disease.
+You wouldn’t go to a general practitioner for brain surgery.
+So, you also shouldn’t use a life insurance company that has no experience writing life insurance with poly cystic kidney disease.

 There are over 1,000 life insurance companies doing business in the United States.
 Perhaps only 20 or less do true special risk underwriting.